 Ishino Spa Roppongi Vivi Capsule Hotel has sleeping pods for men and women, as well as big baths, hot rock relaxation beds and sauna facilities.
 It looks a little seedy, but the spa stuff gets good reviews.
-It’s also a little more expensive, at roughly ¥3,500.
-It’s pricier for a capsule, but its proximity to Roppongi Station is convenient.
+One night costs roughly ¥3,500.
+The hotel’s proximity to Roppongi Station is convenient.

 Address: Roi Building, 5-5-1 Roppongi, Minato-ku, Akasaka.
 Phone: +81 3-3404-4126.